-- each person who is known by us to beneficially own more than 5% of any class of our outstanding shares; - each of our named executive officers; - · each of our directors and director nominees; and - all of our executive officers, directors and director nominees as a group.
+- each person who is known by us to beneficially own more than 5% of any class of our outstanding shares; - each of our named executive officers; - each of our directors and director nominees; and - all of our executive officers, directors and director nominees as a group.

 The number of shares of our capital stock outstanding and percentage of beneficial ownership before and after the offering set forth below is presented after giving effect to the reorganization transactions described in "Our Structure and Reorganization".
 Each share of our Class C common stock corresponds to either a Class A common unit or preferred unit of Artisan Partners Holdings, and each share of Class B common stock corresponds to a Class B common unit or Class D common unit of Artisan Partners Holdings.
-Subject to certain restrictions, following the one-year anniversary of the consummation of this offering, (i) each common unit will be exchangeable for one share of our Class A common stock, and upon any such exchange, the corresponding share of Class C or Class B common stock will be cancelled, and (ii) each preferred unit will be exchangeable for one share of our convertible preferred stock, and upon any such exchange, the corresponding share of Class C common stock will be cancelled.
+Following the first anniversary of the consummation of this offering, subject to certain restrictions, (i) each common unit will be exchangeable for one share of our Class A common stock, and upon any such exchange, the common unit and a share of Class C or Class B common stock, as applicable, will be cancelled, and (ii) each preferred unit will be exchangeable for one share of our convertible preferred stock, and upon any such exchange, the preferred unit and a share of Class C common stock will be cancelled.
+From and after the automatic conversion of our convertible stock into Class A common stock, each preferred unit will be exchangeable for a number of shares of our Class A common stock equal to the conversion rate as described in "Our Structure and Reorganization-Reorganization Transactions and Post-IPO Structure-Preferential Distributions to Holders of Preferred Units and Convertible Preferred Stock-Convertible Preferred Stock Conversion Rate".
 See "Our Structure and Reorganization-Offering Transactions-Exchange Agreement".
 At the option of the holder beginning one year following the consummation of this offering, each share of our convertible preferred stock will be convertible into a number of shares of our Class A common stock equal to the conversion rate as described in "Our Structure and Reorganization-Reorganization Transactions and Post-IPO Structure-Preferential Distributions to Holders of Preferred Units and Convertible Preferred Stock-Convertible Preferred Stock Conversion Rate".
 As of the date of this prospectus, the individuals and the entities listed below collectively own limited partnership units, which corresponds to the aggregate number of shares of Class C and Class B common stock reflected below.
 The shares of Class A common stock underlying these limited partnership units are not reflected in the table below.